 How to Pay

-- In any bank or post office: Present your bill and pay with cash, check or credit card.
+- In any post office: Present your bill and pay with cash, check or credit card.
 Please note: At this time, foreign credit cards are not accepted.

 - On the Jerusalem Iriyah website: Pay by credit card

 - By phone: Call 02-629-6000 for the automated payment system, or 02-629-6333 ext.
 1 for a representative (neither is available in English)

 You can choose one of the following payment plans: